dougbutner/universal-consciousness/README.md

-**Erratum: Saying that we had courses by myself and compiled works on Aquarius Academy** We have a wonderful course by Heng Ni on Aquarius Academy as well.
+**Erratum: Saying that we had courses by myself and compiled works on Aquarius Academy** We have a wonderful [Taoist Yoga course]() by Heng Ni on Aquarius Academy as well.
-We hope to have many more instructors!
+We hope to welcome many more instructors in the future!

 # Critical Thinking Questions